TLGINO/web3_blog/markdown_files/1_Ethereum.md

 ## Immutability
-Another issue with centralised systems is that there is no ownership.
+Another issue with centralised systems is that there is no self ownership.
 Without going down the "what it means to own something" rabbit hole, systems can give you ownership of various goods (such as land, money, titles etc) yet this ownership depends on:
  - the system maintaining a set of principles
    - To take a small economic digression, there once was a time where the US dollar was pegged to the amount of gold held in reserves, called [gold_standard](https://en.wikipedia.org/wiki/Gold_standard), meaning printing an infinite amount of money was not possible, as there is only a finite amount of gold on earth